xenicsir/mipi_l4t_eg/README.md

 ===============================
 L4T_VERSION=32.7.1, 32.7.4

-## Preparing the L4T environment
+## 1/ Preparing the L4T environment
-This section is for developers needing to rebuild the drivers.
+This section is for developers needing to rebuild the drivers or flash the board with the Nvidia flash.sh script.

 <pre>
 ./l4t_prepare.sh $L4T_VERSION nano
 ./l4t_copy_sources.sh $L4T_VERSION nano
 </pre>

-## Flashing the board
+## 2/ Flashing the board
-Flash the Nano devkit kit following instructions, for example for L4R R32.7.1 : https://developer.nvidia.com/embedded/jetpack-sdk-461
+- Flash the Nano devkit kit following instructions, for example for L4R R32.7.1 : https://developer.nvidia.com/embedded/jetpack-sdk-461

+Or

-Or use the L4T flash script :
+- use the L4T flash script :
 <pre>
-cd $L4T_VERSION/Linux_for_Tegra_nano.src
+cd $L4T_VERSION/Linux_for_Tegra_nano
 sudo ./flash.sh jetson-nano-devkit mmcblk0p1
 </pre>

-## Building the L4T environment
+## 3/ Building the L4T environment
 This section is for developers needing to rebuild the drivers.

 - Build :
 <pre>
-./l4t_build.sh $L4T_VERSION xavier
+./l4t_build.sh $L4T_VERSION nano
 </pre>

-- Generate the jetson-l4t-$L4T_VERSION-nano-eg-cams_$DRIVERVERSION_arm64.deb package :
+- Generate the jetson-l4t-$L4T_VERSION-nano-eg-cams_X.Y.Z_arm64.deb package :
 <pre>
-./l4t_gen_delivery_package.sh $L4T_VERSION nano $DRIVERVERSION
+./l4t_gen_delivery_package.sh $L4T_VERSION nano
 </pre>
+X.Y.Z is the driver version taken automatically from the git tag.
+So to use this script, a git checkout must be made on the correct tag.
+The package is generated in the $L4T_VERSION folder.

-## Installing the camera drivers on the board
+## 4/ Installing the camera drivers on the board
-- install the jetson-l4t-$L4T_VERSION-nano-eg-cams_$DRIVERVERSION_arm64.deb package on the Jetson board.
+- install the jetson-l4t-$L4T_VERSION-nano-eg-cams_X.Y.Z_arm64.deb package on the Jetson board.
 It was delivered or locally built previously :
 <pre>
-sudo dpkg -i jetson-l4t-$L4T_VERSION-nano-eg-cams_$DRIVERVERSION_arm64.deb
+sudo dpkg -i jetson-l4t-$L4T_VERSION-nano-eg-cams_X.Y.Z_arm64.deb
 </pre>
 - edit the /boot/extlinux/extlinux.conf file, create a new entry and make it default  :
 <pre>